rfjakob/gocryptfs-website/docs/security.md

 The Base64 encoding limits the usable filename length to 176 characters.
-Filenames that are longer than that (longer than 255 characters in Base64- encoded form) use long file name handling (since gocrytfs v0.9).
+Filenames that are longer than that (longer than 255 characters in Base64- encoded form) use long file name handling (since gocryptfs v0.9).

 Long File Name Handling
 -----------------------